JeffreySarnoff/CatmullRom.jl/README.md

 points = close_seq( points )   # (the same thing)
 ```

 ----

-### points along a path
+## Points along a path

 A sequence of 2D, 3D .. nD points is required.
 There is no limit on the number of coordinate dimensions.
-The sequence of values
-given as the first coordinate of each point becomes the abcissae (the `x` coordinate values).
-The second values become the
+The first coordinate of each point become the abcissae (e.g. the `x` coordinate values).
+The second \[, third etc.\]
-ordinates.
-When there are more than two coordinates comprising each point, the second coordinate is as the `y` coordinate value
-(or whatever coordinate is identified with the axis that follows e.g. by the right-hand rule).
+become \[successive\] ordinates (e.g. the `ys`, `zs` ...).

-Every point in a sequence of points has the same number of constiuent coordinates.
-The first coordinate from each point,
+Every point in a givne sequence must has the same number of constiuent coordinates.
+Coordinates are considered to be values
-in sequence, are the abcissae.
-The remaining coordinates (e.g. the `y` or the `y` and `z` coordinates) are considered to be
-values along orthonormal _ordinate_ axes.
-All ordinate sequences are fitted with respect to the same abcissae.
+along _orthonormal_ axes.
+All ordinate axes are fitted with respect to the same abcissae.
 So, the arcs
 that connect successive `y`s are arcs hewn from a succession of `(x_i, y_i)` ordered pairs and the arcs connecting successive
 `z`s are arcs hewn from a succession of `(x_i, z_i)` ordered pairs.
 It is easy to work with other axial pairings.
 To generate
 arcs using the sequence of `(y_i, z_i)` pairs: `ys_zs = catmullrom( collect(zip(ys, zs)) )`.

-The point sequence may be provided as a vector of points or as a tuple of points.
-The points themselves may be vectors
-of coordinate values or tuples of coordinate values.
-While the points and their coordinates are manipulated internally,
-that occurs without altering any values or sequences you use.
-We presuppose that you will have some carrier for each
-`Point`, and a container for the points holding them as they are sequenced along whatever you deem their natural path.

 ----

+The point sequence itself may be provided as a vector of points or as a tuple of points.

 |  Type used for a Point | example             |  coordinates are retrievable |  you support   |
 |:-----------------------|:--------------------|------------------------------|----------------|